TimBurris/FaultlessExecution/README.md

     .OnSuccess((result) => this.LoadPersonList(result.ReturnValue));
 ```

-### A more elegant solution for showing errors to the user
+### Sample Implementation for Wpf/Xamarin Forms
-In Wpf and Xamarin Forms I do show the error to the user, with an implementation like this
+In Wpf and Xamarin Forms I do show the error to the user, with an implementation like this because it allows me to completely separate any UI invocation, making it super testable (unlike the Messagebox implementation above)
 ```c#
 //This interface allows me to inject either the base level IFaultlessExecutionService into my class
 //  or if it's a UI component this IViewModelFaultHandler which will show something to the user